ScatteredDrifter/Scattered-Fightstick/README.md

 ## Current state:

-- prototype is working correctly, although slight modifications were necessary ( built can be seen on reddit: https://www.reddit.com/r/fightsticks/comments/qbelww/i_built_my_first_fightstick_3dprinted_case_and/ )
+- prototype is working correctly, although slight modifications were necessary ( build can be seen on reddit: https://www.reddit.com/r/fightsticks/comments/qbelww/i_built_my_first_fightstick_3dprinted_case_and/ )
 - better mounting planned > similar to top-mount for keyboards - for a more rigid and sturdy plate
 - maybe adding support for LEDs at some point
 - rev2 ought to be a more compact version of this design